 Nails.
 Get Them Cut!

-Nails that become overgrown can lead to many issues that a lot of owners don’t know about, such as:
+Nails that become overgrown can cause many issues which many owners are unaware of such as:

-Overgrown nails change the way that your dog holds their paws/legs.
+Overgrown nails change the way that your dog holds their paws and legs affecting their gait and stance.
 This creates a less ergonomic posture, leading to many problems such as early-onset arthritis.

 Example shown below: take a look at the angle of the pup’s leg in the photo before (left) versus after (right) the nails were clipped.
 Imagine holding your legs in an awkward position to compensate for long nails for extended periods - it would quickly get very uncomfortable.